Floorp-Projects/Floorp/docs/bug-mgmt/processes/doc-requests.rst

 ===========================

-If you are working on a change (bugfix, enhancement, or feature) which would benefit from user-facing documenation, please use the ``user-doc-firefox`` flag to request it.
+If you are working on a change (bugfix, enhancement, or feature) which would benefit from user-facing documentation, please use the ``user-doc-firefox`` flag to request it.

 This flag can be modified by anyone with ``EDITBUGS`` privileges.